MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} a mainstream method for training deep neural networks, end-to-end (E2E) backpropagation has achieved remarkable success in image segmentation \cite{r14}, point cloud geometry compression \cite{r15}, target tracking \cite{r16}, referring expression segmentation \cite{r17}, visual sound separation \cite{r18}, and other fields.
-Despite these accomplishments, the E2E learning paradigm is not without its drawbacks.
-On one hand, the E2E training regimen necessitates the retention of the complete computational graph and all intermediate activations post each local module's computation \cite{r19}.
-This requirement for substantial memory resources leads to escalated GPU memory usage during the training phase.
-As network depth and model intricacy expand, this surge in memory demand can severely constrain the training of sophisticated models that operate on high-resolution data inputs \cite{r20}.
-On the other hand, the inherent structure of E2E training mandates that initial layers await the propagation of loss values from subsequent layers.
-Consequently, parameters within the hidden layers are barred from updating until the entire forward and backward propagation cycles conclude, culminating in a less efficient model \cite{r21}, \cite{r22}.
-Furthermore, the sequential nature of gradient processing in this context not only impedes model parallelization \cite{r23}, \cite{r24} but also raises concerns regarding biological plausibility due to the dependency on cross-layer backpropagation for parameter weight updates \cite{r25}, \cite{r26}.
-These issues collectively contribute to the limitations in deploying the E2E training methodology.
+End-to-end (E2E) backpropagation, a mainstream method for training deep neural networks, has achieved remarkable success in image segmentation \cite{r14}, target tracking \cite{r16}, visual sound separation \cite{r18}, and other fields.
+Despite these accomplishments, E2E learning has its drawbacks.
+It necessitates retaining the complete computational graph and all intermediate activations post each local module's computation \cite{r19}, increasing GPU memory usage.
+Additionally, the E2E structure delays parameter updates in initial layers until the entire forward and backward propagation cycles conclude, causing inefficiency \cite{r21}, \cite{r22}.
+This sequential gradient processing also impedes model parallelization \cite{r23}, \cite{r24} and raises biological plausibility concerns due to its reliance on cross-layer backpropagation \cite{r25}, \cite{r26}.